-Les Trois Vallees, or The Three Valleys, is home to eight ski resorts linked by an extensive lift system and myriad ski runs.
-The three valleys are Saint-Bon (better known as Courchevel and La Tania), Allues (Méribel and Brides-les-Bains) and Belleville (Val Thorens, Les Menuires and St Martin de Belleville).
-There is now a fourth area, the Maurienne Valley that sits behind Val Thorens, where you can ski down to Orelle.
+Les Trois Vallées (The Three Valleys) is home to eight ski resorts linked by an extensive lift system and myriad ski runs.
+The three valleys are Saint-Bon (better known as Courchevel and La Tania), Les Allues (Méribel and Brides-les-Bains) and Belleville (Val Thorens, Les Menuires and St Martin de Belleville).
+There is an extensive fourth valley, the Maurienne that sits behind Val Thorens, where you can ski down to Orelle in good conditions.

 This vast skiers’ paradise boasts over 600km of groomed pistes.
 With mountain peaks rising to 3,300m, the snow cover is often the envy of other resorts, even in late April.
-However with 550 snow cannons covering more than 350 acres of home runs, there is always plenty of snow throughout the season.
+However, with over 600 snow cannons covering more than 500 acres of home runs, there is always plenty of snow throughout the season.

 We recommend that beginners buy a Méribel Valley lift pass.
 Although there is plenty of skiing in the Méribel Valley, we suggest experienced skiers purchase a Three Valley lift pass.

 Around the Altiport you will find plenty of green runs, many lined with fir trees, which make them ideal for beginners.
 It is a great area for children who are just learning to ski to gain confidence on the wider pistes.
 There is also a pretty green run down to Mottaret on the opposite side of the valley.

 Just above Altiport is Saulire, which offers a mixture of steeper blues and reds.
 You can catch the lift to Saulire, where less experienced skiers can hop out at the mid station.
 On the Tougnete side of the valley there are a vast number of reds, blues and blacks.
 There are also two snow parks for both skiers and snowboarders.